SUTLZY/Self-Driving-Cars/Part2：State Estimation and Localization for Self-Driving Cars/Module 1 - Least Squares/Module 1 - Least Squares.md

 $$
 \mathbf{e}=\left[ \begin{array}{l}{e_{1}} \\ {e_{2}} \\ {e_{3}} \\ {e_{4}}\end{array}\right]=\mathbf{y}-\mathbf{H} x=\left[ \begin{array}{l}{y_{1}} \\ {y_{2}} \\ {y_{3}} \\ {y_{4}}\end{array}\right]-\left[ \begin{array}{l}{1} \\ {1} \\ {1} \\ {1}\end{array}\right] x
 $$
 This will be especially helpful when we have to deal with hundreds or even thousands of measurements.
-We'll define an error vector identified as bold e, that is a function of our observations stacked into a vector y and a matrix H called the Jacobian.
+We'll define an error vector identified as $\mathbf{e}$, that is a function of our observations stacked into a vector y and a matrix $\mathbf{H}$ called the Jacobian.

-Finally, our true resistance x.
-H has the dimensions m by n, where m is the number of measurements and n is the number of unknowns or parameters that we wish to estimate.
-In general, this will be a rectangular matrix which we can write down quite easily in this linear case.
+Finally, our true resistance x. **$\mathbf{H}$ has the dimensions m by n, where m is the number of measurements and n is the number of unknowns or parameters that we wish to estimate.** In general, this will be a rectangular matrix which we can write down quite easily in this linear case.
 It will require some more mathematical effort to compute when we discuss non-linear estimation in an upcoming lesson.
 Note here that x is a single scaler.
 We'll see later that it can be a vector comprising multiple unknowns.

 With these definitions in mind, we can convert our squared error criterion to vector notation as follows.
 $$